 The startup plans of Bluehost are dirt cheap.
 And there is no other web hosting service that offers such plans at a lowered cost

-In spite of the bad reviews and complaints, price for web hosting is irresistible.
-But that just for the one who is a price sucker, an el cheapo.
+In spite of the bad reviews and complaints, the price of web hosting is irresistible.

 In a cliché: